-In Legend of Darkmoon, though they are both five-level spells, the combo "Wall of Force + Cone of Cold" can be quite effective.
-To clarify: a Wall of Force stops all the monsters and every attack spells — except Cone of Cold which can be used through it, and covers a wide area to boot.
+- In The Legend of Darkmoon, though they are both five-level spells, the combo "wall of force + cone of cold" can be quite effective.
+To clarify: a wall of force stops all the monsters and every attack spells — except cone of cold which can be used through it, and covers a wide area to boot.
 May be a Good Bad Bug since that shouldn't be possible by AD&D rules (unless you have very creative players).

 - Good Bad Bugs:

 - The aid spell can raise a character's hit points total above the max, but only temporarily (unless cast right before a fight, it's unlikely to be of much use).
 However, damage from a fall mucks up the calculation, and you can end up with more hit points than before for a while, even above your maximum, including after the expiration of the aid spell.